keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 ```
 :::

-The key thing that a for comprehension allows is for multiple arguments to be lowered from contexts and applied to a function that returns another context.
+The key thing that a for comprehension allows is for multiple arguments to be lowered from contexts and applied to a multi-argument function that returns another context.
 An example of such an operation might look like this:

 :::{.numberLines}
 ```scala